Hottegagi Genu Battegagi: Production

-The title for the film, which is a proverb in the Kannada language, was suggested by Anant Nag, who was cast to play the lead role in the film.
-The director Narendra Babu revealed that a title Kallu Sakkare Koliro was titled before Nag recommended Hottegagi Genu Battegagi after reading the film's script.
-Babu added that the difference in ideas between two generations was set as the theme of the film, portrayed by an ageing man employed at a corporate company and his young female boss.
+The title for the film, which is a proverb in the Kannada language, was suggested by Anant Nag, who was cast to play the lead role.
+The director, Narendra Babu, revealed that the title Kallu Sakkare Koliro was titled before Nag recommended Hottegagi Genu Battegagi after reading the script.
+Babu added that the difference in ideas between the two generations was set as the film's theme and is portrayed by an aging man employed at a corporate company and his young female boss.

 Soundtrack

 Ramachandra Hadpad composed the score and songs for the film.
 The soundtrack album was released in December 2017.